ABOUT US

 In 2018, Pig Iron received a Center Project grant to create Superterranean, a design-driven theater work springing from MacArther Fellow and Tony Award-winner Mimi Lien's fascination with how architectural form influences human behavior.
 Pig Iron received another Center Project grant to collaborate with filmmaker, writer, and director Josephine Decker on The Pregnant Speakeasy (working title), a devised performance work that will blend theatre, installation, cabaret, and visual projection to reveal and celebrate the power of the pregnant body, led by Decker and co-directed by Decker and Dan Rothenberg due to premiere at the Philadelphia Fringe Festival 2022.

 Pig Iron performed Love Unpunished at the Philadelphia Fringe Festival 2021, a show which originally premiered during the 2006 Fringe Festival.
-With the 20-year anniversary of the Twin Towers' collapse arriving on the heels of a once-in-a-lifetime pandemic, Pig Iron returns to this contemplative, deceptively simple piece.
-Without any direct reference to the World Trade Center, Love Unpunished invites audiences to contemplate the simple, distinctive movement of bodies decending stairs, evacuating, confused about when to panic and when to stay calm.
+With the 20-year anniversary of the Twin Towers' collapse arriving on the heels of a once-in-a-lifetime pandemic, Pig Iron returned to this contemplative, deceptively simple piece.
+Without any direct reference to the World Trade Center, Love Unpunished invites audiences to contemplate the simple, distinctive movement of bodies descending stairs, evacuating, confused about when to panic and when to stay calm.
 In the same year, Pig Iron was also awarded a $10,000 Grant for Arts Projects from the National Endowment for the Arts.
-This award will further support The Path of Pins or The Path of Needles.
+This award further supported The Path of Pins or The Path of Needles.

 In 2022, Pig Iron received a Re:imagining Recovery Grant in order to hire its first director of a new digital, film, and interactive initiative to lead the company's extension into digital content creation, in conjunction with an advisory group focused on diversity, equity, and inclusion.